Cognitive Function and Ageing: Exploring Longevity’s Impact on the Mind

 Engaging in regular physical exercise, maintaining a healthy diet, and participating in mentally stimulating activities can help preserve cognitive abilities.

-Furthermore, social engagement and strong networks have been linked to better cognitive performance among older adults.
+Furthermore, social engagement and strong social support networks have been linked to better cognitive performance among older adults.

 Staying socially active and maintaining close relationships can help protect against cognitive decline.